normalized-db/core/README.md

  - "_defaults": Default configuration for every object-store

- - "_[storeName]": Types with an underscore are handled as abstract types.
+ - "_[storeName]": Types prefixed with an underscore are handled as abstract types.
 The `_defaults`-store is also abstract.
    These stores can be used if two or more concrete stores share some configurations but no instances are needed.

- - "[storeName]": Concrete stores which either just use the defaults, derive from an abstract store or another concrete store or define or override specific configurations.
+ - "[storeName]": Concrete stores which either reuse the defaults only, derive from an abstract store or another concrete store.
+Optionally defines or overrides specific configurations.

-If a type only needs the defaults, the value is just `true` A type-object defines the following options:
+If a type only needs the defaults define it by `[storeName]: true`, if it inherits from another store but does not have an own configuration define it by `[storeName]: "[parentStore]"`.
+More complex configurations may define the following options:

  - `parent` (string): The abstract / concrete type from which this type should derive predefined configurations